jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/.github/instructions/workflows/session-note-workflow.md

      - Factual accuracy and clarity.

-1. **Pre-Session Preparation**

-- Use the [pre-session-preparation.md](pre-session-preparation.md) workflow to create a concise recap for the next session.

 1. **Clean Up Player Notes**

 - After merging and summarising all player notes or subfolder drafts into the main session summary, remove or archive the original per-player notes/subfolders from the `Notes/Session X/` directory to keep the workspace tidy and avoid confusion.